AdaptiveMotorControlLab/AllenBrainConnectivityGraph/README.md

 # Allen Brain Atlas Connectivity Data storage

 Allows you to generate connectivity maps of different brain regions of interest.
+Note: The accuracy of these visualizations depends on the quality of the experimental data, which may be subject to certain limitations.
+For example, injections intended for specific brain regions may inadvertently spread to adjacent areas, leading to unintended labeling and potential overestimation of projection signals.
+These injection errors can affect the specificity of the observed connectivity patterns, potentially introducing noise or artifacts in the visualized results.
+Users should interpret the connectivity strengths with caution, keeping in mind that the anatomical precision of injections may vary across experiments.

 ### Features:

 - Plots the bidirectional connectivity map of each region with each other (n!) and colorcodes it by connection strength.